Skip to content

 20mm quartz worktops are usually 10-20% cheaper than 30mm options.
 On average, 20mm quartz costs £250-£500 per square metre, while 30mm quartz ranges from £300-£600 per square metre, depending on the brand and finish.

 Q5.
-How much is quartz worktop per metre in the UK?
+How much is a quartz worktop per metre in the UK?

 Quartz worktops in the UK typically cost between £250 and £600 per metre.
 Prices vary based on the thickness, colour, and brand.
 Premium quartz with unique patterns or finishes may cost more, especially for custom designs.